 Once your tree is up and running Ancestry will suggest where your DNA linked relatives may fit in.

-I found some really fun stuff when digging through my history, some of which was as much of a surprise to my parents as it was to me.
+I found some really fun stuff when digging through my history to understand where I come from.
+Some of which was as much of a surprise to my parents as it was to me.

 - My grandfather’s first name was Andrew.
 So was his father, grandfather and up the tree for generations.
 I had no idea that this was such a strong family name.